PolnareffPark/QuPCA/QPCA/docs1/Example of state tomography usage.rst

 Example
 ============

-In the :mod:`~QPCA.quantumUtilities` module, you will find the implementation of the vector state tomography algorithm described in the paper
+In the :mod:`~QPCA.quantumUtilities` module, you can find the implementation of the vector state tomography algorithm, as described in the paper `A Quantum Interior Point Method for LPs and SDPs <https://arxiv.org/abs/1808.09266>`_.
-`A Quantum Interior Point Method for LPs and SDPs <https://arxiv.org/abs/1808.09266>`_.
-Here below there is an example of a possible general usage of this algorithm.
+Below is an example demonstrating a possible general usage of this algorithm.

-First, a quantum circuit is generated with the following code.
-This is the quantum circuit that encodes the quantum state that you want to reconstruct.
+First, a quantum circuit is generated using the following code.
+This circuit is responsible for encoding the quantum state that you wish to reconstruct.

 ..  code-block:: python